-There’s just something about a special view of the mountains.
+There’s just something about the scenic views in the Smoky Mountains.
 The endless expanse, dense green forests and blue peaks of the Great Smoky Mountains are certainly a sight to behold.
 These 5 scenic overlooks are easy to drive to, so they're perfect viewing spaces for folks who don’t like to hike, have mobility issues, or just happen to appreciate a great view.
 The following scenic overlooks are located along U.S. 441, also known as Newfound Gap Road, and offer some of the most premier views of the Great Smoky Mountains.

 Chimney Tops Overlook